Weax/wmit/README.md

 Game is done using React and Redux with Typescript.<br />
 Project was bootstrapped with Create React App.
 I used [Redux Toolkit](https://redux-toolkit.js.org/) for organising actions, reducers and selectors.
 I like it's approach to have everything in one "slice" file and write much less code.

+## App key features

+* User can enter or modify the array
+* Receive feedback if the goal is reachable
+* Find most efficient path to reach last step
+* History is saved to LocalStorage
+* Already calculated arrays are not processed

 ## Available Scripts

 In the project directory, you can run: